hvrlxy/hvrlxy.github.io/index.md

 * I love running!
 I started running everyday since my freshman year as part of a weightloss effort, but overtime, I grew very fond of the sport.
 I tried to run 5 miles almost everyday, and enjoy a few cheat days now and then.

 ## NEWS
+11/1: I will start my new independent research project with Professor Jillian Downey and Professor Jeff Ford on the efficacy of the new standard-based teaching techniques employed at Gustavus.
+The project will start next spring and be a part of my honor thesis.

 10/25: Great news!
 Our poster titled "A study on Channel Popularity in Twitch" has been accepted at the Midstates Consortium’s Physical Sciences, Math & Computer Science Research Symposium on November 13, 2021.

 10/5 - 10/6: I'm delighted to be a student host of Professor Francesca Dominici for Nobel Conference 57!
 Check out her presentation where she talked about her latest research regarding the effects of climate change on COVID-19 mortality [here](https://www.youtube.com/watch?v=clkkG58TWWU)